RSE-Sheffield/hacktoberfest2020/content/04-git-command-line/08-make-pull-request.en.md

 Once a PR is initiated, GitHub automatically compares your version of the code to that in the upstream repository and checks whether your changes can be merged automatically, ie that they do not create any [merge conflicts](https://help.github.com/articles/about-merge-conflicts/).

-If everything has gone well, GitHub should advise that you are able to merge your changes.
+If everything has gone well, GitHub should declare that your changes can be merged (note: you might not have permission, someone else might be doing the merging).
 To continue, click on the **Create pull request** button.

 <img src="/images/pr-2.png" width="700px" />